-- For procedures that require catheter insertion, such as cardiac catheterization or catheter placement into a joint or other body part, a needle may be put into the groin, elbow, or other site.
+- For procedures that require catheter insertion, such as cardiac catheterization or catheter placement into another body part, a needle may be put into the groin, elbow, or other site.

 - A special X-ray scanner will be used to produce the fluoroscopic images of the body structure being examined or treated.

 - In the case of arthrography (visualization of a joint), any fluid in the joint may be aspirated (removed with a needle and syringe) before the contrast dye is injected.
 After the contrast is injected, you may be asked to move the joint for a few minutes in order to spread the contrast throughout the joint.